Benjamin-JHou/KnowGraph-MTD/README.md

 The pipeline has two main parts:

-- **Part A — Representation learning and multitask prediction.** Experimental IC50 measurements are curated (pIC50 conversion, duplicate removal, median assignment), molecular structures are embedded into 2,304-dimensional KPGT representations, and a shared transformer encoder with task-specific adapters jointly predicts bioactivity across all seven targets.
+- **Part A: Representation learning and multitask prediction.** Experimental IC50 measurements are curated (pIC50 conversion, duplicate removal, median assignment), molecular structures are embedded into 2,304-dimensional KPGT representations, and a shared transformer encoder with task-specific adapters jointly predicts bioactivity across all seven targets.
 Training uses dynamic loss weighting and gradient surgery to mitigate negative transfer.
-- **Part B — Scaffold-level screening and ranking.** A natural product library is grouped into Bemis–Murcko scaffold bags; instance-level predictions are aggregated by attention-based MIL, top-k, mean, and max pooling into consensus scores; top scaffold bags are refined with a gradient boosting
+- **Part B: Scaffold-level screening and ranking.** A natural product library is grouped into Bemis–Murcko scaffold bags; instance-level predictions are aggregated by attention-based MIL, top-k, mean, and max pooling into consensus scores; top scaffold bags are refined with a gradient boosting